LaVarne A. Burton

 LaVarne A. Burton is President and Chief Executive Officer of the American Kidney Fund

 Ms. Burton has led AKF since 2005.
 As the number of people living with kidney disease has grown, so has the need for the programs and services of the American Kidney Fund, the nation's leading source of charitable assistance to dialysis patients.
-In 2013, the American Kidney Fund provided treatment-related grant assistance to more than 87,000 dialysis patients nationwide.
+In 2014, the American Kidney Fund provided treatment-related grant assistance to more than 84,000 dialysis patients nationwide.
 Millions of people benefit annually from the American Kidney Fund’s efforts to fight kidney disease through health education and prevention efforts.
-The American Kidney Fund’s national campaign, Pair Up: Join the Fight to Prevent Kidney Disease, empowers people to protect themselves—and the people they love—from kidney disease.

 The American Kidney Fund has significantly enhanced its programs and services during Ms. Burton’s tenure.
 Her leadership has propelled the organization to notable milestones, including the expansion of AKF’s kidney disease screening program into communities nationwide; the development of public awareness media campaigns; the establishment of a nationwide advocacy network; and the launch of an annual gala, The Hope Affair, which brings together the national renal community.

 Before joining AKF, Ms. Burton was a senior partner at Martin & Associates, a consulting firm to the health care industry and to major health information management and technology companies.
 Previously, she served as President of the Pharmaceutical Care Management Association, the national trade association representing pharmacy benefit managers and their partners.